teakivy/gs-symposium-24/README.md

 ## Details

--   Written in JavaScript, using ReactJS, Vite, and Electron
+-   Written in TypeScript, using ReactJS, Vite, and Electron
 -   Using OpenAI API, and Google Cloud API